 2022 was an unprecedented year for the supply chain industry as well as Port Houston.
 Port Houston moved historic cargo volumes and a record high of 3.9 million TEUs in annual container volume.
-But this is not without growing pains.
-That is why Port Houston is investing a total of $1.1 billion in capital enhancements over the next five years , and in many cases expediting construction to better serve our customers.
+But this growth is not without growing pains.
+That is why Port Houston is investing a total of $1.5 billion in capital enhancements over the next five years , and in many cases expediting construction to better serve our customers.

-The Port Commission has also approved the purchase of three additional neo-Panamax ship to shore (STS) cranes and 26 rubber-tired gantry (RTG) cranes to strengthen our vessel operations and enhance logistics.
+Port Houston has also purchased three additional STS cranes and 26 rubber-tired gantry (RTG) cranes to strengthen our vessel and yard operations.
 Those are expected to arrive in early 2024.

 Additionally, at Barbours Cut Container Terminal , Port Houston has invested $43 million to enhance the overall terminal traffic flow, and is investing more than $650 million over the next 5 years to help redevelop and rehab existing areas around the terminal.
 In 2022 we nearly doubled our in-gate capacity, adding 14 new gates to bring our total to 29 entry gates.
 We also enhanced technology and support areas to help expedite entry into the terminal.
 This year, we’ve redeveloped 14.5 acres at the west end of the terminal for additional container storage space and we’ve begun rehabilitating wharves as well as container yards to make terminal operations more efficient.

 Ryan Mariacher, Port Houston’s Director of Container Terminals, said, “We continue to expedite wharf and container yard expansion projects to regain capacity for anticipated demand.
 With the dramatic improvement of cargo fluidity, we are focused on process optimization to improve terminal service levels through technology implementation and collaboration with customers and terminal users.”